Tep1g/notes/content/Gem5/Exercises/Exercise 5.md

 ## Purpose
 This exercise will demonstrate the execution of gem5's m5 ops. m5 ops are magic instructions that can be executed by the emulated system.
-These instructions perform unique actions such as switching between cores, resetting stats, and pausing a program and creating a checkpoint.
-When called, checkpoints capture the state of the system and the execution of the program, this allows for system analysis at specific points in time.
-Additionally, execution can be resumed from specific checkpoints which makes them handy for long and slow programs.
+These instructions perform unique actions such as switching between cores, resetting stats, and creating a checkpoints.
+When called, a checkpoint stops the execution of a program and captures the state of the system, this allows for analysis to be done at specific points in the program.
+Additionally, execution can be later resumed from specific checkpoints which makes them handy for long and slow programs.
 ## Program
 ### Source Code
 The following program is rather simple, it instantiates a couple of floating point variables.
 The code is split into 3 sections: variable initialization, a sum operation, and a multiplication operation.